-Groote Eylandt in the Gulf of Carpentaria is known for its pristine natural and marine environment, spectacular scenery, Aboriginal art and culture, and some of
+Groote Eylandt in the Gulf of Carpentaria is known for its pristine natural and marine environments, spectacular scenery, Aboriginal art and culture.

 Groote Eylandt in the Gulf of Carpentaria is known for its pristine natural and marine environment, spectacular scenery, Aboriginal art and culture, and some of the best fishing in the world.